 - Head to Baker Park in Naples for a day of fun.
 Under a shady canopy, there is a playground with some unusual things to explore, including a humongous slide.
 There is also a splash pad to cool off and there are miles of hiking trails along the Gordon River.
 Parents will welcome the restrooms and shaded picnic tables. www.naplesgov.com

 - At the Collier Museum at Government Center, kids can see what life used to be like in Collier County.
 The museum showcases everything from the native Americans to early pioneers.
-You also can explore a Deuce steam engine, a historic Kokomis boat, and a swamp buggy to explore.
+You also can explore a Deuce steam engine, a historic Kokomis boat, and a swamp buggy.
+Check on the website for family-friendly events.
 All Collier County museums are free. colliermuseums.com

 - Enroll in a day of school.
 But don’t worry, it is not about reading, writing, and math.
-This is a clown school in Lake Placid, Florida, where you can either learn the basics of clowning (history, makeup, costume, skits, magic, balloons, and face painting) or just watch the action. www.tobysclownfoundation.org
+Yuck it up clown school in Lake Placid, where you can either learn the basics of clowning (history, makeup, costume, skits, magic, balloons, and face painting) or just watch the action. www.tobysclownfoundation.org

 - Head to IMAG History & Science Center in Fort Myers for a variety of unique experiences.
 Visitors build their own creation in the engineering lab, see a variety of creatures in the animal lab, get inside a hurricane simulator, and learn about weather patterns of space. theimag.org

 - The Babcock Ranch Eco-Tours take guests through four different ecosystems including the Telegraph Cypress Swamp.
 Expert guides share information about the history, wildlife, and ecosystems of the area.
-Visitors will see alligators and birds, and sometimes deer, wild hogs and turkeys, cranes, and more. babcockranchecotours.com
+Visitors will see alligators and birds, and sometimes deer, wild hogs, turkeys, cranes, and more. babcockranchecotours.com

 - When the sun is searing and it feels like an oven outside, head into the cold at Hertz Arena in Fort Myers.
 There’s nothing like ice skating when it is 95 degrees outside.
 There are a variety of deals for public ice skating; some include skate rentals and pizza. hertzarena.com

-- Another unusual adventure awaits in Ona, Florida, at Solomon’s Castle.
+- Another unusual adventure awaits in Ona at Solomon’s Castle.
 Howard Solomon, an artist and painter, built this castle from discarded aluminum printing plates.
 These plates from a local newspaper give the castle its shiny appearance.
-There are also more than 80 interpretive stained glass windows. solomonscastle.com
+There are also more than 80 interpretive stained glass windows.
+The castle closes for August and September, so head there by July 31. solomonscastle.com

 - Dive into reading with a trip to Annette’s Beach Book Nook.
 Shop for both new and used books.
 This Fort Myers Beach institution was closed for two years after Hurricane Ian destroyed it, but is now open and ready for families to visit. www.facebook.com/annettesbooknook